How We Started

 The 7th exhibition was held in 1992 in Bath Central Library exhibition room.
 The group was still called ‘Textile Artists and Embroiderers of Bath’ at this stage.

-It was shortly afterwards that the name of the group was shortened to the more compact ‘Bath Textile Artists’ and that is still used today.
+It was in 1996 that the name of the group was shortened to the more compact ‘Bath Textile Artists’ and that is still used today.
 Group numbers have fluctuated between eight and fourteen.
 The idea was to keep the group efficient and friendly.
 Meetings are now roughly at six weekly intervals, with flexibility due to the work commitments of the members.

 Exhibition venues have since included Westonbirt Arboretum, Norton St Philip, Bradley Stoke Gallery in Bedminster, The Space in Stroud, Bristol Guild, Fisherton Mill in Salisbury, The Guild of Cotswold Artists Gallery in Nailsworth, The Pound Arts Centre in Corsham and The Bath Royal Literary and Scientific Institute.
 The last two are the regular venues for Bath Textile Artists exhibitions.